OpenZeppelin/cairo-contracts/docs/Proxies.md

 The implementation contract should:

 * import `Proxy` namespace
-* initialize the proxy immediately after contract deployment with `Proxy.initializer`.
+* initialize the proxy immediately after contract deployment with `Proxy.constructor`.

 If the implementation is upgradeable, it should: